 2016 January ○ February ● March ●● April ●●●●●● May ●●●●● June ●●●● July ●●●●● August ●●● September ●● October ●● November ●● December ●●●●●●●

 Each ● (U+25CF) represents 10 pomodoros, and the ○ (U+25CB) at the top represents fewer than 10 pomodoros.
 As I said, a total productivity disaster.
 It surely wasn't just laziness – I had a lot going on – but it was no excuse.
-What I was aiming for was the kind of steadiness that's immune to adversities.
+I wanted my working routing to be as immune to adversities as possible.

 So what does 2017 looks like so far?
 A lot better.
 I kept my habit of tracking the time I spend coding, but stopped worrying about tracking the time I spent responding to e-mails, being active in Slack or participating in videoconferences.
 Worrying about tracking everything is counterproductive.
 Nevertheless, my 2017 chart has exhibited only steady progress so far:

 2017 January ●●●●●●● February ●●●●●●● March ●●●●●●●●● April ●●●●●●●●●●● May ●●●●●●●●●●●● June ●●●●●●●●●●●●

 What changed?
 Aside from the drive to improve after seeing my failure in the 2016 chart, not much changed.
 I am in complete control of my diet now and make sure I don't ever get any nutrient deficiencies.
 That is extremely important, but in general, it boils down to a few key principles I started following: